pecheylauren02/mp2-supervillain-personality-quiz/README.md

 - Thanos
 - The Green Goblin

-It is worth noting that while this is presented as a personality test, this quiz is built for entertainment purposes, and is not backed by any specific psychological research.
+It is worth noting that while this is presented as a personality test, this quiz is built for entertainment purposes only, and is not backed by any specific psychological research.

 ## Design, Layout and Structure